Jkig/scheduler/ReadMe.md

 # TODO:
 * finish the timer
+* Watchdog timer with interrupt to shut down?
+Procedure here would depend on risk in an application
 * test that timer works correctly by blinking a LED
-* get debugger running
 * blink led on a timer bare metal
 * each of the tasks for the sample project
 * building the stacks for each of the tasks